MalikaJohnson/Astrological-Food-Selector/README.md

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

-#### MVP
+### MVP
-*These are examples only.
-Replace with your own MVP features.*

-- Find and use external api
+- Find and incorporate a food api
-- Render data on page
+- Render astrological data to the page within a dropdown menu
-- Allow user to choose favorites
+- Build layout using HTML and Javascript
+- Style page using Flexbox and CSS
+- Add a breakpoint/media query to implement responsive design for a mobile device

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

-- Add second API
+- Add second round of food to randomize the option for each astrological sign
-- Use local storage to save user favorites
+- Add animations

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

-You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.

 |  Day | Deliverable | Status
 |---|---| ---|